sd17fall/softdes.web/_notebooks/caching-and-decorators.md

-We can wrap a function multiple times.
-The `fib` below has been wrapped by the counting instrumentation, and then wrapped in a cache, so that it both collects its call count *and* is cached.
+We can wrap a function multiple times. `fib` below has been wrapped by the counting instrumentation, and then wrapped in a cache, so that it both collects its call count *and* is cached.

 ```python